-Our co-op is continuing to thrive and grow, as we plan to open our second location in Culver City in early 2017!
+Our co-op is continuing to thrive and grow!
+We opened our second location in Culver City in late 2017!

 We are also a proud member of the National Co-op Grocers (NCG), a network of over 140 retail food co-ops around the country.